What do you do when life is spinning out of control?

 PRAY- Ask God for insight into the issues in your family and for help to solve the problems.

-DECIDE-Decide what issues you can do something about (ex: I can’t control my son’s Aspergers, but I can make sure that I get enough rest, find someone to talk to and give him appropriate boundaries.).
+DECIDE– Decide what issues you can do something about and let go of the rest.
 I find it helpful to talk through these issues with a friend in order to gain perspective.

 DIVIDE AND CONQUER-Divide your action plan into small steps.
 After I list my action steps in order of priority, I like to take my calendar and actually schedule time for each step that I need to take or I use this Weekly Planner form.
 I try to work with only one week at a time and place longer term projects on a sticky note that I can move to the next week if items are not accomplished.